yssource/rhai/doc/src/safety/max-operations.md

 What Does One _Operation_ Mean
 -----------------------------

-The concept of one single _operation_ in Rhai is volatile - it roughly equals one expression node, loading one variable/constant, one operator call, one iteration of a loop, or one function call etc. with sub-expressions, statements and function calls executed inside these contexts accumulated on top.
+The concept of one single _operation_ in Rhai is volatile &ndash; it roughly equals one expression node, loading one variable/constant, one operator call, one iteration of a loop, or one function call etc. with sub-expressions, statements and function calls executed inside these contexts accumulated on top.